janosh/awesome-normalizing-flows/readme.md

 33. July 6, 2020 - [SurVAE Flows: Surjections to Bridge the Gap between VAEs and Flows](https://arxiv.org/abs/2007.02731) by Didrik Nielsen et. al.

     > They present a generalized framework that encompasses both Flows (deterministic maps) and VAEs (stochastic maps).
-By seeing deterministic maps `x=f(z)` as limiting cases of stochastic maps `x~p(x|z)`, the ELBO is reinterpreted as a change of variables formula for the stochastic maps.
+By seeing deterministic maps `x = f(z)` as limiting cases of stochastic maps `x ~ p(x|z)`, the ELBO is reinterpreted as a change of variables formula for the stochastic maps.
 Moreover, they present a few examples of surjective layers using stochastic maps, which can be composed together with flow layers. ([Video](https://youtu.be/bXp8fk4MRXQ) | [Author's Code](https://github.com/didriknielsen/survae_flows))

-34. July 15, 2020 - [AdvFlow: Inconspicuous Black-box Adversarial Attacks using Normalizing Flows](https://arxiv.org/abs/2007.07435) by Dolatabadi etl. al.
+34. July 15, 2020 - [AdvFlow: Inconspicuous Black-box Adversarial Attacks using Normalizing Flows](https://arxiv.org/abs/2007.07435) by Dolatabadi et. al.

     > An adversarial attack method on image classifiers that use normalizing flows. ([Author's Code](https://github.com/hmdolatabadi/AdvFlow))